 The sad truth is many dog owners give their pets up for adoption because their dog’s separation anxiety is too much to bear.
 Fortunately, there are some steps you can take as a dog owner to remedy the problem if that’s something you’re experiencing.

-For instance, you could consider dog training classes to educate both your dog and yourself around the causes of separation anxiety and how to avoid them.
+For instance, you could consider dog training to educate both your dog and yourself around the causes of separation anxiety and how to avoid them.

 Some dogs can cause problems for their owners, and the source of the issues are usually to do with where they live.
 For example, if you’ve already got a dog and you decide to introduce another one to your “pack,” the first dog may feel aggrieved with the changes.